Printable tract now available: "Is the Savior Merry about Christmas?"

 31 "You shall not worship Yahweh your Elohim in that way; for every abomination to Yahweh which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.
 32 "Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.

-Think about it, would it be right to take a Satanic holiday that Satanists have invented and then incorporate that holiday along with its customs into the worship of Yahweh?
+Think about it though: Would it be right to take a Satanic holiday that Satanists have invented and then incorporate that holiday along with its customs into the worship of Yahweh?
 Surely not.
 We need to realize that all paganism is Satanism.
 Satan is the one behind all pagan worship.
 And whatever god the idolaters worship, they are actually worshipping Satan.

 1 Corinthians 10:20 - Rather, that the things which the Gentiles sacrifice they sacrifice to demons and not to Elohim, and I do not want you to have fellowship with demons.